Garylee021/keyos-automation/Terraform/Azure/azure-ha-deployment-with-configs/readme.md

     ```
     Confirm when prompted to create the resources defined in the configuration files.
     This command applies the changes required to reach the desired state of the configuration.
-    It will create the VyOS routers, Route Server, and associated resources in Azure.
+    It will create the KeyOS routers, Route Server, and associated resources in Azure.
     > **Note:** Ensure you have the correct permissions in your Azure subscription to create resources.

 6. **View Outputs**
     ```sh
     terraform output
     ```
-    This command displays the outputs defined in `outputs.tf`, such as public IPs of the VyOS routers and Route Server.
+    This command displays the outputs defined in `outputs.tf`, such as public IPs of the KeyOS routers and Route Server.
-    Use these IPs to access the VyOS routers and verify connectivity.
+    Use these IPs to access the KeyOS routers and verify connectivity.

 7. **Destroy Infrastructure**
     ```sh